by Mike Ratliff

 What do those who have πιστις that those with unbelief, απιστιας, apistias, do not and visa versa?
 The Greek word translated throughout the Bible as belief or faith, πιστις, is actually a technical rhetorical term for forensic proof.
 That’s right, the faith that Christians have that brings Him glory and is exhibited by those who believe God and obey Him is rooted in believing the proof He has given.
 As we can see in this passage, those with πιστις obey God because they have not hardened their hearts and rebelled, which is exactly what those with απιστιας, instead, do.
 In this passage, those who died off in the wilderness before reaching the Promised Land died in their απιστιας, their unbelief.
 On the other hand, those who did enter in did so because of their obedience, which was the fruit of their πιστις.

 Πιστις is not a feeling nor is it mere intellectual assent.
 It is not something that we have based on faith in ourselves in any way.
 No, our Lord said it well in the discourse He gave to the Eleven the night before His crucifixion.

-Abide in me, and I in you.
-As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
-I am the vine; you are the branches.
-Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
-(John 15:4-5 ESV)
+4 Abide in Me, and I in you.
+As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.
+5 I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing.
+John 15:4-5 (NASB)

 No, the faith of those who walk in obedience to God is based in and focused entirely on Christ.
 It is never based in or focused on self.
 When we make that huge mistake, we are setting ourselves up for a nasty fall.
 Faith that produces a godly life that brings God glory is an assurance and belief in our awesome God and what He has done on our behalf already and what He has promised to do for us in the future.